rapid7/metasploit-framework/documentation/modules/payload/php/meterpreter/reverse_tcp.md

 ## Vulnerable Application

-  The php Meterpreter is suitable for any system that supports php.
-For example, the module can be used against webservers which run php code for a website.
-OS X has php installed by default.
+  The Php Meterpreter is suitable for any system that supports PHP.
+For example, the module can be used against webservers which run PHP code for a website.
+OS X has PHP installed by default.

 ## Options